Skip to content

 · 5 minute read

-The professional terrain is no less rocky heading into 2023.
-In a recent panel discussion with Indirect Tax (IDT) experts hosted by Thomson Reuters in London, the prospect of a looming recession and tightening budgets were certainly a top concern, but so were many familiar issues, including a recent major push by Oracle and SAP to upgrade their ERP environments, which will continue to have ripple effects in the coming year.
+In a panel discussion with Indirect Tax (IDT) experts hosted by Thomson Reuters in London, the prospect of a looming recession and tightening budgets was certainly a top concern, but so were many familiar issues, including a recent major push by Oracle and SAP to upgrade their ERP environments, which will continue to have ripple effects in the coming year.

 Nevertheless, the subject of the panel, “How to take charge of change,” prompted a wide-ranging conversation about the nature and scope of change in IDT and what those in the middle of it can do to make 2023 as productive as possible, despite the obstacles they will inevitably face.
 Click here to view the panel discussion in more detail.